 1544 N. Sedgwick St.

-Below the CTA Brown Line's Sedgwick stop sits a 1901 Commonwealth Edison electrical substation built for one of Chicago’s last privately-owned train lines.
+Below the CTA Brown Line's Sedgwick stop sits a 1901 Commonwealth Edison electrical substation built to serve the train.
 After removal of the transformers converting AC to DC in the early 1960s, the building sat vacant for more than a decade.
 Luckily, several artists saw potential in its high ceilings and spacious interior.
-They purchased the property in 1976 and subsequently converted it to studio spaces.
-Today, Sedgwick Studios is buzzing with energy as a live/work space for six artists.
+They purchased the property in 1976 and converted it to studio space.
+Today, Sedgwick Studios is buzzing with energy as a live/work space for six artists: John Adduci, John E. Bannon, Sunny Han, Seaton Scarff, Ted Sitting Crow Garner and Michael Young.
 Inside, there's sculpture fabrication, public exhibitions and even a neon lab.